nasa/fprime/docs/UsersGuide/cmake/Customization.md

 ## Build F Prime Utilities

-Adding a utility executable that dependns on F prime code is easy.
+Adding a utility executable that depends on F prime code is easy.
 Just perform a standard call to `register_fprime_executable`.
 Care should be taken to set the variable `EXECUTABLE_NAME` before making this call in order to set the utility's name.
 This executable will then be output as part of the deployment's build.
 A separate tools deployment may be used to build only utilities.